-- Option for network connection – you can connect the IP camera to the router via wired, wireless, and cellular
+- Option for a network connection – you can connect the IP camera to the router via wired, wireless, and cellular

 - Price – the DVR is lower compared to NVR

-- Process – in NVR, each IP camera processes the surveillance video then streamed to the recorder for storage and display.
+- Process – in NVR, each IP camera processes the surveillance video then streamed it to the recorder for storage and display.
 Whereas the DVR process the video itself in the recorder.

-- Distance – to maintain the good signal, the camera with DVR cannot place more than 300 ft away from the recorder.
+- Distance – to maintain a good signal, the camera with DVR cannot place more than 300 ft away from the recorder.
 Whereas the NVR can use the WiFi, its transmission can reach up to 600 ft.

 - Output – the image and video of DVR are lower quality and sometimes are unrecognizable.
 It is useless as evidence.